 This is where I do want to mention braided line.
 It has no memory at all, meaning it has almost no chance to loop or create knots inside your reel.
 It’s one of the main benefits that it provides as well as a great deal of strength.
 So now you’re probably wondering why I don’t recommend it…

-Line Visibility for mono
+Line visibility for monofilament

 If there is one way that you can guarantee not to catch fish, it’s by using a fishing line they can see.
 And this is where braid like Seaguar Smackdown becomes an issue.
 Unlike fluorocarbon or monofilament, braided line is made from natural fibers that are not transparent.
 It will not be clear when you purchase it, and instead comes in a variety of colors.
 All of which fish can see.